Important COVID-19 Information for Essence Healthcare Members

 Waiver of Member-Related Costs Associated with COVID-19

 Essence Healthcare is waiving all member related costs associated with the testing and treatment of confirmed or suspected COVID-19 cases from March 6th, 2020 forward.
 This includes any applicable co-pays, co-insurance, or deductibles that our members would have normally been responsible for.
-This waiver will be in effect until December 31, 2020, at which time we will reevaluate based on the status and containment of the COVID-19 virus.
+This waiver will be in effect until further notice.

 Helpful resources include: